 But now to the point.
 Here is an argument for the belief that the angels of God have fixed dwelling places assigned to them by their Creator-Lord.
-Lucifer, as we have proven, had such a place and if he had a fixed domain it is perfectly reasonable that other angels have similar spheres-stars, if you please-in the and he promised to the woman, "Ye shall be as gods."
-Through the fall of man he has been enabled to possess heavens.
+Lucifer, as we have proven, had such a place and if he had a fixed domain it is perfectly reasonable that other angels have similar spheres-stars, if you please-in the heavens.